notsag-dev/hacking-tools-for-web-developers/README.md

 1) Run an __nmap__ scan to discover services running on a server.
 2) Run a __nikto__ scan to evaluate the security of the web server running on port 80 detected by nmap.
 3) Run a __gobuster__ scan in order to list interesting files and folders of the web server.
-4) Use __searchsploit__ to determine if there are existing exploits for the technologies listed by nmap, nikto and gobuster.
+4) Use __searchsploit__ to determine if there are any existing exploits for the technologies listed by nmap, nikto and gobuster.
 5) Use the __metasploit framework__ to search for exploits and to gain access to the system.